Djuke/httpapitester/README.md

     - **fragment**: fragment for references, without '#'
   - **urlUserInfo**: basic authentication credentials, will be added to the `url` property
   - **tlsInsecureSkipverify**: controls whether to verify the server's certificate chain and host name.
 If true, TLS accepts any certificate presented by the server and any host name in that certificate.
 In this mode, TLS is susceptible to man-in-the-middle attacks.
-  - **noDefaultHeaders**: if true the default headers will not be appended
+  - **noDefaultHeaders**: if true the default headers will not be prepended
+  - **headers**: header which will be added to the request
+    - **useFromJar**: response header values can be put in the headerJar and then be used in the request
   - **bodyString**: can contain any sort of data and preceeds above `bodyJson` when not empty
   - **bodyJson**: added for readability within the test file, and it can be printed with indentation when the test fails, leave empty if no body should be send
 - **response**: contains values which will be tested, leave empty if nothing should be checked
+  - **noDefaultHeaders**: if true the default headers will not be added
+  - **headers**: a default header will not overwrite the existing header
+    - **validate**: validate the response header value
+    - **putInJar**: the header value will be put in the headerJar which can be used by requests
   - **bodyCheck**: if true the body will be checked
   - **bodyString**: preceeds above `bodyJsonSchema` and is only tested if `bodyCheck` is true
   - **bodyJsonSchema**: see [JSON response schema validation](#json-response-schema-validation) for more information, will only be tested if `bodyCheck` is true